Brahmani River

 The Brahmani is a major seasonal river in the Odisha state of eastern India.
-The Brahmani is formed by the confluence of the Sankh and South Koel rivers, and flows through the districts of Sundargarh, Deogarh, Angul, Dhenkanal, Cuttack, Jajapur and Kendrapara.
+The Brahmani is formed by the confluence of the Sankh and South Koel rivers, and flows through the districts of Sundargarh, Angul, Dhenkanal,Jajapur and Kendrapara.
 Also the South Koel can be considered as the upper reaches of the Brahmani.
 Together with the river Baitarani, Brahmani forms a large delta before emptying into the Bay of Bengal at Dhamra.
 It is the second widest river in Odisha after Mahanadi.